-CCC must update regulations in regard to developers providing usable, sensible and accessible bicycle parking

-- Specifying cycle parking facilities that lack adequate security and weather proofing. - Hanging bike racks are insufficient as they cannot be used by e-bikes or cargo bikes, or anyone who has difficulty lifting a bike. - Cycle parking provided must be in a location which does not require the cyclist to carry the bike up stairs and/ or through a residential unit.

-My efforts to save this online failed twice
+CCC must update regulations in regard to developers providing usable, sensible and accessible bicycle parking in every intensive development: - Specifying cycle parking facilities that lack adequate security and weather proofing. - Hanging bike racks are insufficient as they cannot be used by e-bikes or cargo bikes, or anyone who has difficulty lifting a bike. - Cycle parking provided must be in a location which does not require the cyclist to carry the bike up stairs and/ or through a residential unit.
+Attached Documents Name My efforts to save this online failed twice